ryohare/kringlecon-2020/9-arping-around/README.md

 After poisoning the ARP request/response flow, the victim then issues a DNS request to the poisoned address.
 This validates the first guess during enumeration that DNS spoofing would be required.
 ![ARP Poisoning](img/arp_poison_success.png)
 ## DNS Spoofing
 The next step now that the ARP request/response has been hijacked is to respond to the DNS request with the attacker address.
-In this case, the DNS response will point to the 'real' IP address of the attacker rather than rely on the ARP cache fo rthe DNS server address which was spoofed earlier.
+In this case, the DNS response will point to the 'real' IP address of the attacker rather than rely on the ARP cache fo DNS server address which was spoofed earlier.
 ### DNS Resquest
 The DNS request was dumped in a modified version of `dns_res.py` to see fields in `scapy` terms.
 Interestingly, its going to what might be an FTP site.
 Which may mean the next stage is an FTP connection on port 21.
 ```